 Can you leave Cedar Point parking lot and come back the same day?

-Yes you can as long as you have your parking receipt handy when you return to Cedar Point.
+Yes you can!
+As long as you have your parking receipt handy when you return to Cedar Point.

 Can you walk from Hotel Breakers to Cedar Point?

 You sure can!

 There are two park entrances that will land you directly into Cedar Point within a 5-minute walk.
 They are:

 You can bring individual, unopened water bottles, as well as special diet/need items, may be brought into the park.